Compare J1 Visa Insurance Plans

 J2 visa holders must obtain an Employment Authorization Document (EAD) from the Department of Homeland Security before they are eligible to work in the US.

-If you have chosen to travel to the US on a study-related program, such as an international scholar or high school student, you may have the option to work on campus in pursuant to a fellowship, assistantship or scholarship up to 20 hours a week, assuming you are in good academic standing.
-If you are interested in seeking employment, be sure to verify with your sponsor how many hours per week you are able work when school is out of session during holidays or vacation periods.
+If you have chosen to travel to the US on a study-related program, such as an exchange student, international scholar, or high school student, you may have the option to work on campus in pursuant to a fellowship, assistantship or scholarship up to 20 hours a week, assuming you are in good academic standing.
+If you are interested in seeking employment, be sure to verify with your sponsor how many hours per week you are able to work when school is out of session during holidays or vacation periods.
 It is also important to recognize that most jobs available to exchange visitors don’t pay exceptionally well.
-Your paycheck should cover basic living expenses, but few visitors find it will cover much more than the necessities.
+Your paycheck may cover basic living expenses, but few visitors find it will cover much more than the necessities.

 Studying On a J1 Visa

 There are many opportunities to study in the United States on a J1 visa, based off of the program category that you choose.
 As you can see from the list above, you could visit the US as a short-term scholar, teacher, trainee, intern, researcher, or even as a college or university student, to name a few of the most popular programs.
-With this in mind, even if don’t choose to partake in an educational-based program through a college or university, the J1 program as a whole was designed to help provide hands-on training in a variety of fields.
-Exchange visitors who are part of work and travel programs or other non-educational routs will still be learning new skills and experiencing a new culture daily – without ever needing to step foot inside of a classroom.
+With this in mind, even if you don’t choose to partake in an educational-based program through a college or university, the J1 program as a whole was designed to help provide hands-on training in a variety of fields.
+Exchange visitors who are part of work and travel programs or other non-educational routes will still be learning new skills and experiencing a new culture daily – without ever needing to step foot inside of a classroom.

 Returning Home